muldjord/skyscraper/docs/CONFIGINI.md

 #### videoConvertCommand="convertvideo.sh %i %o"
 Some scraping modules deliver videos that use a codec or color format that some frontends don't support.
 In those cases it can be useful to convert the videos before saving them in the Skyscraper resource cache.

 This setting allows you to set a command that will be run after each video has been downloaded from the selected scraping source.
-Skyscraper itself *does not* do any video conversion, so it is entirely up to you to program a script or supply a command that will take care of the actual conversion.
+It is entirely up to you to program a script or supply a command that will take care of the actual conversion.
+See the examples below for inspiration.

 The `%i` and `%o` will be replaced with the video input and output files as needed by Skyscraper.
 Don't worry about what these filenames are, just use them to implement them into your command.
-If your convert command also changes the file extension of the video file, you also need to set `videoConvertExtension` as described below.
+If the video file extension is changed during the conversion, you also need to set `videoConvertExtension` as described below.

 NOTE!
 Any script you might use will be run from the `/home/USER/.skyscraper` folder, so place them in there.